2025 AMC 10A Solutions

 Solution:

-Put the silo's center at the origin with radius Then MacDonald is at and McGregor at The tangent length from is and from it's The tangent point sits between the two men, so But also Square twice and simplify: which gives So Therefore, the answer is A.
+Put the silo’s center at the origin with radius Then MacDonald is at and McGregor at The tangent length from is and from it is The tangent point sits between the two men, so But also Squaring twice and simplifying gives Its positive root, which satisfies the original tangent-length equation, is Therefore Thus, A is the correct answer.

 21.